erwindev/college-app-tracker-docker/README.md

 ```
 $ docker-machine ssh college01 "docker swarm init --advertise-addr <college01 IP>:2377"
 ```
-This command will spit out something the join command that you need to run to join workers in the swarm.
+This command will spit out a join command that you need to run to join workers in the swarm.

 ### Join college02 in the swarm
 ```